SgtHouston/DevPortfolio/README.md

 # My Personal Portfolio

-A portfolio to share my personal story with any who may be curious about me as a person or  professional job candidate
+A portfolio to share my personal story with any who may be curious about me as a person or  professional candidate